kammitama5/kammitama5.github.io/_posts/2017-7-28-Friday-July-28th.md

 ## Things I completed today

+- GHangouts meeting to get our plan of attack together, since we have a limited time to work tomorrow (presenting Sunday)
 - Got Heroku set up
 - Got app deployed (getting Postgresql errors that have to do with database permission; can fix tomorrow)
 - Got Postgresql installed on my Linux laptop (have been working between Desktop and Cloud9 previously)